 Over the past ten years or so, I have covered stories all over the world, from Bali and Brazil to Texas and Turkey.

 I prefer the quirky side of things.
 Drive-in movies in Texas.
 Abandoned Prohibition brothels in Bible Belt America.
 Puffin-rescuers in the Farne Islands.
-Taking a daytrip to the Brunei jungle.
-Underground cities in Italy - it's the offbeat, the high up or the low down that really excites me.
+A daytrip to the Brunei jungle.
+Underground cities in Italy.
+Offbeat, high up or low down really excites me.

 Whether it's cosmetic surgery in Eastern Europe, snow-shoeing in Vermont, finding the real Carmen Miranda in Brazil or losing my paralysing fear of heights ‘by any means necessary,' I adore a challenge.